-5. The policies and procedures referred to in paragraph 3, point (b), shall specify rules:
+5. The policies and procedures referred to in paragraph 3, point (b), in conjunction with Article 2. shall include at least the following arrangements:

-(a) for reporting and communicating promptly any matter that may result, or has resulted, in a conflict of interest using the reporting channel;
+(a) for reporting and communicating promptly within the appropriate internal reporting channel any matter that may result, or has resulted, in a conflict of interest;